wp-plugins/sexybookmarks/readme.txt

 == Screenshots ==

-1. A quick preview of the final outcome (excess hidden)
+1. SexyBookmarks - A quick preview of the final outcome (excess hidden)
-2. Another preview of the final outcome with excess networks displayed upon hover
+2. SexyBookmarks - Another preview of the final outcome with excess networks displayed upon hover
-3. A preview of the admin panel associated with the plugin
+3. Classic Bookmarks - Classic Bookmarks offer a clean-cut and professional look for your blog
+4. Recommendations - Drive pageviews and increase time on site with this related content widget
+5. Top Bar - Drive more shares to your content with this additional call-to-action
+6. An 100% integrated and customizable approach - It all comes together nicely in one place!

 == Installation ==